Lower Credit Card Rates: Phone Scam Overview

 The best thing that anyone who has fallen victim to this type of scam can do is report it.
 The Federal Trade Commission keeps a record of these scams.
 By filing a claim with them, you will be able to help others avoid being scammed.
 The time that is invested in filing this claim will be more than worth it in the long run.

 CallerSmart helps give you the tools to identify scamming phone numbers and to report phone numbers that are breaking laws.
 You can download our reverse phone lookup app from the iTunes App Store to trace a phone number at any time and report suspicious activity from anywhere.
-If you don't have an iPhone or iPad, you can still run searches on unknown phone numbers on our website.
+If you don't have an iPhone, you can still identify unknown phone numbers by using our website.